LyleCoryMiller/Portfolio-Projects/README.md

 ---

 ## About Me 📌
-I am a **Business and Operations Analyst** with a **Bachelor of Business Administration in Information Systems** from **Florida International University (FIU)**.
+I am a **Business, Data & CRM Analyst** with a **Bachelor of Business Administration in Information Systems** from **Florida International University (FIU)**.
 My focus is on solving business problems through systems thinking, performance optimization, and data-supported strategy.

 This portfolio reflects realistic challenges aligned with roles in **business analysis**, **system performance**, **CRM support**, and **operational intelligence**.